Aspirants can fill online registration forms here- www.jatfadmission.org

 - Payment Clearances: Although a clerk performs most cash transactions, some payments by way of cheque, DD, NEFT/ RTGS beyond a certain amount need to be authorized & cleared only by a person of officer cadre.

 - At times, the clerical staff may find some discrepancies related to a customer’s account which would also be referred to a PO for further scrutiny.

 - Report Verification: With the introduction of core banking solutions, all the work done in a day should be properly closed to avoid any mismatch.
 While every employee has some day-end work, PO`s would be assigned to generate reports which may include the deposits, withdrawals, ledger balances etc.,

-	- You would login to the system using your details, take prints of statement, manually verify each transaction & record the changes found.
-If you overlook any one entry, it will create a problem the next day with mails from regional or zonal officers.
+- He would login to the system using his details, take prints of statement, manually verify each transaction & record the changes found.
+If he overlooks any one entry, it will create a problem the next day with mails from regional or zonal officers.

 - Official Communication: Just like in any MNC or IT company, all employees receive numerous emails which could be related to new rules or schemes or products.
 A probationary officer may be asked to keep a track of these latest developments to improve their product knowledge as they will be interacting with customers more.

 - The manager could also ask a PO to send official replies or letters to other departments for want of information or provide them with required info.
 As one can see from the above functions, there is no specific job description for a probationary officer.